Cotonti/dev-documentation/devel.coding_style.en.md

 In Cotonti we are using standard `cot_` prefix for any function to avoid naming conflicts.
 It is standard for the core API to be reusable: `cot_mailPrepareAddress($address)`

-But you are not forced for `cot_` prefix in your plugins, unless those functions are going to be reused as the core API.
+But you are not forced for use `cot_` prefix in your plugins, unless those functions are going to be reused as the core API.
 You can use your own prefix within your extension API.

 **Function Arguments** are subject to the same guidelines as variable names.